AdoriZahard/hi3er/docs/index.md

     This build works with 2 Ego signets: Tsukuyomi into Hazy Moon start.
 These 2 form the core of the build.
 A 3rd Ego door for Narukami is strongly recommended, as it further enhances this build and makes it even stronger.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

+!!! note
+    Ideal Order from F1-F7: Double Ego start into Aponia door F3, unlock Aponia 2nd Core by F4, grab Aponia Breach enhanced from F5 or F6, then get Griseo 2nd Core by F7 double.

 Signet | Priority
 - | :----: